Kee06/llmProject_Keerthana/README.md

 **Task 2:RAG AI system**

 The goal of this project was to build a Retrieval-Augmented Generation (RAG) system using Python, LangChain, ChromaDB, HuggingFace embeddings, and the Groq API.

 The RAG system should:
--Load PDF documents
+- Load PDF documents
--Split documents into chunks
+- Split documents into chunks
--Generate embeddings for semantic search
+- Generate embeddings for semantic search
--Retrieve relevant document chunks
+- Retrieve relevant document chunks
--Generate context-aware AI responses
+- Generate context-aware AI responses

 How Retrieval Works:

    The RAG system works by combining document search with AI.
 First, the PDF is loaded and split into smaller chunks of text.
 These chunks are converted into embeddings using a Hugging Face model.
 The embeddings are stored in ChromaDB.
 When the user asks a question, the question is also converted into an embedding.
 The system compares it with the stored embeddings and retrieves the most relevant chunks from the PDF.
 These chunks are then given as context to the Groq model, which generates the final answer based only on the retrieved information.
 This helps the chatbot answer questions related to the uploaded document instead of using only general AI knowledge.

 I used:
--Python
+- Python
--LangChain
+- LangChain
--ChromaDB
+- ChromaDB
--HuggingFace Embeddings
+- HuggingFace Embeddings
--Groq API
+- Groq API
--Llama 3.1 model
+- Llama 3.1 model

 Features
--PDF document loading
+- PDF document loading
--Text chunking
+- Text chunking
--Embedding generation
+- Embedding generation
--ChromaDB vector storage
+- ChromaDB vector storage
--Semantic similarity search
+- Semantic similarity search
--Multi-document retrieval
+- Multi-document retrieval
--Context-aware question answering
+- Context-aware question answering
--Conversation logging
+- Conversation logging

 The files uploaded includes:
--rag.py => complete RAG pipeline implementation
+- rag.py => complete RAG pipeline implementation
--notes.pdf => input document for retrieval
+- notes.pdf => input document for retrieval
--manual.pdf => additional document source
+- manual.pdf => additional document source
--research.pdf => additional document source
+- research.pdf => additional document source
--requirements.txt => required libraries and dependencies
+- requirements.txt => required libraries and dependencies

 Challenges Faced